 For horses coming off a competition season and transitioning into a reduced workload, it is important to adjust their feed as appropriate.
 Be sure they are still getting their daily forage requirements—if grains are reduced or changed to a lower fat option, make sure you are following the feeding directions on the bag.
 If you do not feed the “daily feeding minimum,” typically 5-7 lb. for the average grain, make sure to supplement with a ration balancer to boost nutritional needs.
-Our product of choice is Triple Crown 30% Ration Balancer.
+Check out our ration balancer, Triple Crown 30% Ration Balancer.

 Extending Your Hay Supply